Trompowsky Attack

 White prepares to exchange the bishop for Black's knight, inflicting doubled pawns upon Black in the process.
 This is not a lethal threat; Black can choose to fall in with White's plan.

 The Trompowsky is a popular alternative to the more common lines after 1.d4 Nf6 beginning 2.c4 or 2.Nf3.
 By playing 2.Bg5, White sidesteps immense bodies of opening theory of various Indian Defences like the Queen's Indian, King's Indian, Nimzo-Indian, as well as the Grünfeld Defence.

+History

 The opening is named after the one-time Brazilian champion Octávio Trompowsky (1897–1984) who played it in the 1930s and 1940s.
 Chess master Karel Opočenský (1892–1975) also played it in the 1930s, and the opening is also known as the Opočenský Opening.
-Also, chess master William Allen Ruth developed the opening simultaneously in the 1930s, and it was well-known by locals in Pennsylvania as the Ruth Opening.
+Also, chess master William Allen Ruth developed the opening simultaneously in the 1930s, and it was well known by locals in Pennsylvania as the Ruth Opening.
 The Trompowsky has also been called the Zot.

-Julian Hodgson and Antoaneta Stefanova are among several grandmasters who often employ the Trompowsky.
+Julian Hodgson, Antoaneta Stefanova, and Arjun Erigaisi are among several grandmasters who often employ the Trompowsky.
 World Champion Magnus Carlsen has occasionally employed the Trompowsky, notably in the first game of the 2016 World Chess Championship against Sergey Karjakin.